Shopify/cli/docs/cli-kit/ui-guidelines.md

 - Each of the banner elements can support robust messaging with a next steps section and a reference section with links.
 The prompt components can also be customized with, for example, headings to group selection options.
 - For info banners: Use present perfect tense to describe a significan display  (“The REST API has been deprecated").
 - For error messages: Use the present tense to describe what’s happening in the error message context (“Can’t connect to the Storefront API”)
 - More examples in the CLI example page.
-Run <PACKAGEMANAGER> shopify kitchen-siink
+Run <PACKAGEMANAGER> shopify kitchen-sink